sn3d/dotfiles/README.md

 make
 ```

-You have to manually open the `vim` or `nvim` and install plugins with
+You have to manually install vim plugins with
 ```
-:PlugInstall
+vim +PluginInstall
 ```

 Also you have to manully install tmux plugins.
 Run the `tmux` and press `ctrl+b` and I capital 'i'.